Schots/mlops_project/README.md

     passlib
     ```

-    Reinstall all dependencies of the project, which will also install the new dependencies that you have included requirements files.
+    Reinstall all dependencies of the project, which will also install the new dependencies that you have included in the requirements files.

     ```sh
     make requirements